cocos-creator/docs-3d-deprecated/en/tween/index.md

 ## Automatic destruction

-Starting from `v1.0.4` when the easing target is `Node`, it will listen to its destruction event for automatic destruction of the easing.
+In Cocos Creator 3.0, when the easing target is `Node`, it will listen to its destruction event for automatic destruction of the easing.
 This calls the `target` method and also automatically updates the listener.

 > **Note**: related test cases are located on [GitHub](https://github.com/cocos-creator/test-cases-3d).

-> **Note**: Please refer to [Using the Tween System](https://docs.cocos.com/creator/manual/en/scripting/tween.html) documentation.
+> **Note**: please refer to [Using the Tween System](https://docs.cocos.com/creator/manual/en/scripting/tween.html) documentation.